plfa/plfa.github.io/src/plfa/part2/Properties.lagda.md

     → Eval M g
 ```
 The evaluator takes gas and evidence that a term is well typed,
-and returns the corresponding steps:
+and returns a reduction sequence, indicating either that it ran
+out of gas or that it terminated.
 ```agda
 eval : ∀ {L A}
   → (g : ℕ)